GHAITHASHQAR/ansible-role-webmin/README.md

 # Ansible Role: Webmin

+## Introduction

+**Webmin** is a web-based system administration tool for Unix-like operating systems.
+It provides a graphical interface to configure system settings such as user accounts, Apache, DNS, file sharing, and much more.
+Webmin is particularly useful for administrators who prefer a web-based management interface over command-line interactions.
+With Webmin, system administration becomes easier, as users can manage servers remotely via a web browser.

 This Ansible role automates the installation and configuration of **Webmin** on Ubuntu systems.
-It includes the installation of dependencies, repository configuration, Webmin setup, and configuration options.
+It ensures that Webmin is correctly set up with the necessary dependencies, repository configurations, and security settings.
+The role also provides options for SSL configuration, firewall rule adjustments, and reverse proxy settings.

 ## Requirements